Introduction

 Continue reading

 Sharing MRI data with colleagues can be a time-consuming exercise.
 The files are often large and data-sets need to be viewable in a flexible fashion.
-Rich features assist the communication of results, including: 3D viewing flexible slicing overlay of specific volumes While there are many software packages for running on the desktop, there’s nothing better than being able to point to a simple HTML link and open the scan data in a prepared format.
+Rich features assist the communication of results, including:

 Continue reading